muhme/joomla-branches-tester/README.md

 For setting up and configuring an Ubuntu Linux environment with required Git, Docker, and firewall configuration, one of the gnomes has provided the [ubuntu_setup.sh](scripts/ubuntu_setup.sh) script.
-This script is designed to work on both a fresh Ubuntu desktop installation and Ubuntu on Windows WSL 2.
+This script is designed to work on both a fresh Ubuntu desktop installation and Ubuntu on Windows Subsystem for Linux (WSL).

 Download the script to your current working directory and run with superuser privileges:
 ```